 Planning to have a baby or adopt a child is one of life’s greatest adventures.
 Nothing compares to all the “firsts” you experience – the joys and the challenges.
 Nothing truly prepares you for those ups and downs, either.

-What you can prepare for is the cost.
-While it’s difficult to calculate the exact dollar figure of raising a child from birth to high-school graduation – specific expenses vary from family to family – past studies and calculators estimate a cost near or above $200,000 per child.
-In today’s dollars, the number is likely closer to $250,000, which means you can expect to spend somewhere between $10,000 and $15,000 per child, per year.
+What you can prepare for, however, is the cost of having a baby.
+It’s difficult to calculate the exact dollar figure of raising a child from birth to high-school graduation (expenses vary from family to family), but past studies estimate that it’s near or above $200,000 per child.
+In today’s dollars, that number is likely higher, which means you can expect the average cost of a child per year in Canada to be somewhere between $10,000 and $15,000.